SwiftedMind/Puddles/README.md

   @State private var path: [Path] = []

-  var root: some View {
+  var entryView: some View {
       NavigationStack(path: $path) {
           // Set the BookList as root, with the favorites data provider fetching the books BookList.favorites(interface: .consume(handleBookListInterface))